HomeMercedes-Benz

 4-Year/50,000-Mile Warranty

 The new-vehicle warranty on a 2025 G-Class lasts four years or 50,000 miles, whichever happens first.
 The powertrain has the same arrangement.
-This is typical coverage among European luxury vehicles.
+This is typical coverage among luxury vehicles.

 Safety Ratings